mrichardson23/garage-indicator/README.md

 	import mip
 	mip.install("umqtt.simple")

-*NOTE:* It's possible that your version of MicroPython for Raspberry Pi Pico uses `upip` instead of `mip`.
-If one does not work, simply try the other.
+*NOTE:* Older versions of the MicroPython firmware use `upip` instead of `mip` for package management.
+If `mip` does not work, try updating your firmware or use `upip`.

-Feel free to add MQTT authentication to your set up if necessary.
-You'll need to update this:
+If you want to add MQTT authentication to your set up, you'll need to update this line:

 	client = MQTTClient(client_id, mqtt_server, keepalive=0)